Working to end violence

 Contact Information: 203.731.5200 x250/

-Rebecca is a graduate of Eastern Connecticut State University with a B.A. in Social Work.
-She is certified in domestic violence and sexual assault counseling.
-Previously, Rebecca worked for Eastern’s Unity Wing doing programming and advocacy work.
-At the Unity Wing, she also created an original program that addressed healthy relationships through an intersectional lens, which attracted over 300 attendees and was adopted as an ongoing program at Eastern.
-In addition, Rebecca interned at the Connecticut Department of Children and Families and has worked with at-risk youth in several different settings.
-Rebecca has eight years of public speaking experience and has facilitated trainings and forums on a variety of topics, including gender, sexuality, health and wellness, trauma-informed practice, and creating safe/brave spaces.
+Beck is a graduate of Eastern Connecticut State University with a B.A. in Social Work.
+They are certified in Domestic Violence and Sexual Assault Counseling.
+Previously, Beck worked for Eastern’s Pride Center, doing programming and advocacy work for LGBTQ+ students.
+At the Pride Center, they also created an original program that addressed healthy relationships through an intersectional lens, which attracted over 300 attendees and was adopted as an ongoing program at Eastern.
+In addition, Beck interned at the Connecticut Department of Children and Families and has worked with at-risk youth in several different settings.
+Beck has eight years of public speaking experience and has facilitated trainings and forums on a variety of topics, including gender, sexuality, health and wellness, trauma-informed practice, and creating safe/brave spaces.

 Contact Information: 203.731.5200 x249 / firstname.lastname@example.org